 Pesmel supplies packing lines to Baosteel Group

-Pesmel has signed a contract of two coil packing lines and logistic system to Baosteel Zhanjiang Iron & Steel Industry.
-Automated lines will be delivered to Baosteel’s mill situated in Zhanjiang City, Guangdong Province in China.
-The start-up of the lines will be in summer 2017.
+Pesmel has signed a contract to provide Baosteel Zhanjiang Iron & Steel Industry with two coil packing lines and logistics systems.
+The automated lines will be delivered to Baosteel’s mill in Zhanjiang City in China’s Guangdong Province.
+Start-up of the lines is scheduled for Summer 2017.

-Baosteel is building a new cold rolling mill to Zhanjiang City.
-The mill will produce 1.65 million tons of medium and high-end sheets, including high-grade products like auto sheet and home appliance sheet.
+Baosteel is building a new cold rolling mill in Zhanjiang City.
+The mill will produce 1.65 million tons of medium and high-end sheets, including high-grade products like auto and home appliance sheets.

 While Pesmel has been focusing on technology, Baosteel developed the packing materials and operations.
-In packing technology Pesmel concentrated on two things, moisture protection and packing cost savings without compromising in packing quality.
+Pesmel concentrated on two things when it came to packing technology: moisture protection and packing cost savings without compromising on packing quality.

-The delivery includes two automated coil packing lines and logistic systems integrating lines to production and to storages.
+The delivery includes two automated coil packing lines and logistics systems integrating lines to production and storages.
 One packing line is able to pack 20 coils in an hour.

 Packing lines pack heavy-duty export packages with complete moisture and mechanical protection.
 The line includes: